-Russell Jerez:
+- Pastor Rudy's cell phone: 809-912-2066

-rjerez@stchm.org 829-917-2660
+- Russell Jerez: rjerez@stchm.org 829-917-2660

+- Rebeca Dinzey: rdinzey@stchm.org 809-545-1975

-Joanna Berry:
+- Joanna Berry:

+jberry@stchm.org

-jberry@stchm.org 361-290-6733
+361-290-6733

-(please text; calls will be returned, if needed)
+(please text; calls will be returned, if need be)

-Mark Lozuk:
+- Mark Lozuk: mlozuk@stchm.org 361-944-4413

-mlozuk@stchm.org

-El Salvador: Tourist fee is \$12.00 per person.

-Dear Team Member.
+Dear Team Member,

-We are so glad that God has led you to join a mission team with us.
-Since 1952 God has called STCH Ministries to minister to the needs of children and strengthen families.
-Through a unique process, God has now chosen you to partner with our International ministry to carry this mission beyond our borders.
-You will work with established local congregations, Christian schools and childcare facilities so that the seeds of your ministry will continue to be nurtured long after the trip is over.
+We are so glad that God has led you to join a mission

+team with us.
+Since 1952 God has called STCH Ministries to minister to the needs of abused and abandoned children and strengthen families.
+Through a unique process, God has now chosen you to partner with our International ministry to carry this mission to the beyond our borders.
+You will work with established local congregations, Christian schools, and childcare facilities so that the seeds of your ministry will continue to be nurtured long after the trip is over.

 We encourage you to individually listen for God's voice on this trip, as you offer your gifts (your loaves and fishes) to meet the needs of children and families.
 We go with the Gospel message, but we also go to be the hands and feet of Christ as we personally demonstrate God's love.

-Be prepared to offer Christ your tired body and maybe a backache or a blister.
+Be prepared to offer Christ your tired body, and maybe a backache or a blister.

 Be prepared to offer Christ your heart...and know God will fill it up to overflowing.

 For all of this and more, together we will offer our praise.
-We will worship Him who is above all names and unites us beyond all barriers of custom, culture or language.
+We will worship Him who is above all names and unites us beyond all barriers of custom, culture, or language.

 Enclosed you will find information that will help you prepare for this trip.
-You will also find additional information online at www.STCHM.org/international.
+You will also find additional information online at www.stchm.org/international.
 If you have additional questions please do not hesitate to call us at 361-994-0940.